 Native contract

-Everything in PocketJS — the Solid reconciler, the styling layer, animation, input — ultimately drives a native, retained-mode UI tree through one small, synchronous op surface: ui.*.
-This page documents that surface, the runtime model around it, and the constraints that make a JSX app run inside a 2 MB QuickJS worker on a 333 MHz PSP.
+Everything in PocketJS — the framework adapters, styling, animation, and input — ultimately drives a native, retained-mode UI tree through one small, synchronous op surface: ui.*.
+This page documents that surface, the runtime model around it, and the constraints that let the same application contract run through PSP, PS Vita, web, desktop, and headless hosts.

 If you only write app code you never call these ops directly — you write View / Text / Image and the renderer emits ops for you.
 This page is for understanding why the surface looks the way it does, and for anyone writing a new host.